|Distant Neighbors in Seoul.|

 2011: Gross Income: $2,638 Expenses: $4,665 net: $-2,027

-I hope this post is helpful.
-I find that writers tend to be very secretive about their finances and other numbers, which I understand.
+I hope you find this post helpful.
+Writers tend to be very secretive about their finances and other numbers, which I understand.
 We don't want to brag, or we don't want to look like we're giant failures.
 And we don't actually have a good idea of how other folks are doing, so we don't even know whether our own numbers are relatively positive or negative.
-This post at least offers the numbers of one playwright (who also writes novels and screenplays), and as you can see, I've had slow years and good years.
-I think it's important to keep sharing, so that as writers we can operate from an informed position to set realistic goals and negotiate stronger deals for our work.
+This post offers the numbers of one playwright (who also writes novels and screenplays), and as you can see, I've had slow years and good years.
+I think it's important to keep sharing, so we can operate from an informed position to set realistic goals and negotiate stronger deals for our work.